Fast Forwarding to Memories to Come

 TAPS: The Tragedy Assistance Program for Survivors (TAPS) offers compassionate care to all those grieving the death of a buddy or a loved one who served in our Armed Forces.
 TAPS provides comfort, hope, retreats and referrals to grief resources 24 hours a day, seven days a week through a national peer support network — all at no cost to surviving families and buddies.
 If you ever need to speak to someone or need a listening ear, please feel free to contact TAPS at 1-800-959-8277.

-This article first appeared in The Havok Journal on 09MAY15.
+This first appeared in The Havok Journal on May 9, 2015.